webpwnized/mutillidae/README.md

 For detailed instructions, see [the comprehensive guide](https://www.youtube.com/playlist?list=PLZOToVAK85MqxEyrjINe-LwDMhxJJKzmm)

+### Ansible-playbook
+You can install Mutillidae using this playbook https://github.com/L1ghtn1ng/mutillidae-ansible

 ## Usage

 A [large number of video tutorials](https://www.youtube.com/playlist?list=PLZOToVAK85MrsyNmNp0yyUTBXqKRTh623) are available on the [webpwnized YouTube channel](https://www.youtube.com/user/webpwnized)